joern-daudert/aam-bootcamp/create_traits/README.md

 ### Story: Using the Data Ingestion UI

 In Exercise 1 you have completed the neccessary steps to start collecting online behavioral data via Adobe Analytics which is being server-side-forwarded into Adobe Audience Manager.
 Now we've got raw data (key:value pairs such as evar1:pageName) flowing into the Data Management Platform.
 In AAM such raw data is called a **Signal**.
 The goal is to have users qualify for a segment, so we need to take the raw data flowing into the DMP and bring it into a format which the DMP can read.
 This format or attribute is called a **Trait**.
 Traits are built from signals based on the key:value pairs.
+This means, if a user visits the website and an event is being tracked, the key:value pair qualifies the user for the trait in Audience Manager.
+A **Segment** can be built by having one trait or by combining multiple traits (representing different data sources such as 1st, 2nd and 3rd party data).
+Using boolean operators (AND/OR/NOT) helps building an actionable segments which can be pushed to a destination (targeting platform such as DSP) to create personalized experiences.

+Here is an overview of the data structure in AAM:

 ![Data Ingestion](./images/traits.png)

-### Exercise 2.1 - Create a trait based on key:value pairs
+### [Exercise 2.1 - Create a trait based on key:value pairs and define your taxonomy] (./

+### [Exercise 2.2 - Create

 Open the [Experience Cloud UI](https://experiencecloud.adobe.com) and log in with the details provided to you.